 Young Southeast Asian Leaders Initiative

-Welcome to the YSEALI Institute on Civic Engagement at the University of Nebraska at Omaha (UNO).
+Welcome to the Young Southeast Asian Leaders Initiative Institute on Civic Engagement at the University of Nebraska at Omaha (UNO).
 We are honored to host you in this program sponsored by the U.S. Department of State.

-YSEALI?
-Educational and cultural exchange to build the leadership capabilities of youth in the region, strengthen ties between the United States and Southeast Asia, and nurture an ASEAN community.
+What is YSEALI?
+Educational and cultural exchange to build the leadership capabilities of young professionals in the region, strengthen ties between the United States and Southeast Asia, and promote collaboration in the ASEAN community.

 Why YSEALI?
-Because approximately 65% of people in the ASEAN region are under the age of 35.
+Approximately 65% of people in the ASEAN region are under the age of 35.
 YSEALI is an effort to harness the extraordinary potential of youth in the region to address critical challenges and expand opportunities.

 Who is YSEALI?
-Brilliant young leaders from Brunei, Cambodia, Indonesia, Malaysia, Myanmar, Philippines, Laos, Singapore, Thailand and Vietnam who are making a difference in their communities, countries, and the region.
+Brilliant young leaders from Brunei, Cambodia, Indonesia, Malaysia, Burma or Myanmar, Philippines, Laos, Singapore, Thailand, Timor-Leste and Vietnam who are making a difference in their communities, countries, and the region.

 If you have further questions or comments, please contact us at any time.
-Your primary contact for any of your needs is YSEALI Program Coordinator, Ms. Franecia Moore.
-She can be e-mailed at email@example.com, and will be sure to get back to you promptly.
-She can also be reached by phone at 1-402-554-2604.
+Your primary contact for any of your needs is YSEALI Administative Director, Julie Sadofsky.
+She can be resached via email at firstname.lastname@example.org, and will be sure to get back to you promptly.
+She's also available by phone at 1 (402) 554-2604.
 Answers to popular questions will be posted on the frequently asked questions (FAQ) page.

 We look forward to meeting you!